ej8899/snake-client/README.md

 Before you can run this client, you will need to be running the server side which you can download and install from here.

-## Final Product
+## Final Product:

 !["screenshot description"](#)
 !["screenshot description"](#)

-## Getting Started
+## Getting Started:

-- Follow steps inside the snek server repo to run the server side
+- Follow steps inside the snek server repo to run the server side.
+The modified snek server is required to get "group messages" when new players join the game.
 - Run the development snake client using the `node play.js` command.

-## BONUS features
+## Bonus features:
 - added connection error "pretty" exit
 - "score" counter (seconds survived)
 - "score" counter (number of direction changes made)